 Unlike solicitors and Chartered Legal Executives, there has historically been no agreed definition of a “paralegal” and no single, agreed qualification framework that covers the knowledge, skills and understanding required.

-With legal apprenticeships you know that at each level - intermediate, advanced and higher - your apprentice is meeting or exceeding a nationally recognised standard as well as the standard required by your firm.
+With legal apprenticeships you know that at each level your apprentice is meeting or exceeding a nationally recognised standard as well as the standard required by your firm.
 In addition, because an apprenticeship is about competence you know that, on completion, your apprentice not only has the requisite knowledge but is also effectively putting it into practice.

 The HR case

 Complementing traditional recruitment with apprenticeships gives you access to talented young people who have made a conscious decision to follow a different route into the profession.
 Whilst progression via further qualifications to Chartered Legal Executive and solicitor is possible this is not the immediate goal.
-Over the three to five years it takes to complete the apprenticeship pathway, your apprentice will develop into a well qualified and competent legal fee-earner and is likely to be loyal to the employer that has supported them.
+Over the three to seven years it takes to complete the apprenticeship pathway, your apprentice will develop into a well-qualified and competent legal fee-earner and is likely to be loyal to the employer that has supported them.

 Once qualified, apprentices give you an additional source of talent as opportunities arise in more senior positions.